-iOS automatically detects tracking numbers from shipments and packages that are found in emails, notes, and messages, and the data detection then turns those tracking numbers into clickable links to help you instantly track a package or shipment.
-This is usable on any iPhone or iPad, and is extremely helpful if you’re keeping an eye on deliveries or shipments.
+Want to quickly track a shipment from iOS or iPadOS?
+The iPhone and iPad can automatically detect tracking numbers from shipments and packages that are found in emails, notes, and messages, and the data detection then turns those tracking numbers into clickable links to help you instantly track a package or shipment.
+This is usable on any iPhone, iPod touch, or iPad, and is extremely helpful if you’re keeping an eye on deliveries or shipments.

 Here is how to use the package tracking feature in iOS.
 First, you’ll need to any email or message containing a tracking number, let’s say a shipping notification from Amazon or Apple, or maybe Aunt Bill, and then perform the following actions:

 - Open the email, message, note, or web site containing the tracking number for the package shipment